artemsaraiev/pd_backend_dev/api/DiscussionPubAPI.md

 - nothing

 **Effects:**
-- returns the thread document for the given thread, or null if it does not exist.
-Returns an array with one dictionary containing `{ thread: ThreadDoc | null }`.
+- returns the thread document for the given thread.
+Returns an array with one dictionary if the thread exists, or an empty array if it does not exist.

 **Request Body:**
 ```json